Updated 10.10.25

 Step 2B – The procedure is the same, whatever way you cut the squash.
 You’ll end up with a nice clean inside.

 Step 3 – Drizzle the insides lightly with olive oil and use your fingers to spread it over the inside and the cut perimeter.
-You will not need a lot.
+Spread oil on both sided of the rings.
+You won’t need a lot.
 Sprinkle with salt and pepper.
+Feel free to use spices you like.

 Step 4 – Turn the squash halves over, cut side down on a baking dish, lined with parchment paper.
 No need to rub with olive oil or to poke holes in the skin.

 Step 5 – This is the fun part.
-Once the squash halves are done, turn them over and with a fork, scrape/scoop out the spaghetti.
+Once the squash halves are done, turn them over.
+Now you have two choices

 Recipes with Spaghetti Squash to Try